chipsalliance/Cores-VeeR-EL2/docs/source/dual-core-lock-step.md

 ![VeeR DCLS Overview](img/dcls_block_diagram.png)

-Outputs and the register file from the main core are delayed by `DELAY` cycles and passed to the `Equivalency Checker` for verification against the outputs and the register file of the Shadow Core.
+Outputs and the register file from the main core are delayed by `DELAY` cycles and passed to the `Equivalency Checker` for verification against the outputs and the register file outputs of the Shadow Core.

 ### Error Policy